 Tetralysal is available to buy from The Independent Pharmacy.
-All you need to do is fill in a short questionnaire, which is short, simple and quick to do.
-Then, if the medication is safe for you to use, we will deliver Tetralysal straight to your door — in secure and discreet packaging — so you can start your treatment right away.
+All you need to do is fill in a online questionnaire, which is short, simple and quick to do.
+Then, if the medication is suitable for you to use, we will deliver Tetralysal straight to your door — in secure and discreet packaging — so you can start your treatment right away.

 Did you know you can search from anywhere on the site?
 Simply press 's' on your keyboard and our quick search tool will appear.